 The Bell Memorial Public Library Board welcomes the use of the meeting rooms by responsible groups and organizations.
-A major goal of the Library is to provide for the informational, recreational, cultural and educational needs of the community, and it is expected that the room will be used to accomplish this goal.
+A Either retype forms here or include as additional pages when "printed" in .pdf format major goal of the Library is to provide for the informational, recreational, cultural and educational needs of the community, and it is expected that the room will be used to accomplish this goal.